Blyth Academy Online vs Blyth Academy Orbit

 Do I get a textbook?

 If there is a required textbook for your course, you will be provided with an eBook at no additional charge.
+Access details will be emailed to you within 2 business days of registration.

 Are the tests proctored/supervised?